The Bard in Your School

 We are now delighted to be bringing the Bard to schools to entertain and educate students in all things Shakespeare!

-Our package includes a socially distanced performance from one of our wonderful actors and a tailored Shakespeare workshop, led by Victoria Baumgartner.
+Our package includes a socially distanced performance from one of our wonderful actors and a tailored Shakespeare workshop, led by Victoria Gartner.
 We understand that opportunities like this for schools will now be scarce and strongly believe live theatre and active workshops are crucial educational tools to engage with Shakespeare's verse.

 Whether your students are preparing for GCSE's or will be having their first insight into Shakespearean text, we can provide the perfect tailored experience for all levels.